Dubai airport sees passenger traffic drop 70% amid pandemic

 DUBAI, United Arab Emirates (AP) — Dubai International Airport saw the coronavirus pandemic push passenger traffic down by an unprecedented 70% in 2020 compared to the previous year, its CEO announced Monday, even as the airport held onto its prized title as the world’s busiest for international travel.

 While the key east-west transit point started to see an uptick in traffic after long-haul carrier Emirates resumed its routes last summer, the airport’s 2020 passenger load of 25.9 million is still a trickle compared to 2019.
-Airlines slashed their schedules and flights declined by more than 50% with less than 80% of seats filled.
+Airlines slashed their schedules and flights declined by more than 50%.